Summerfield History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Sommerville, Summervillle, Somerville, Somerfield, Somervale, Somervile, Summerville, Summervale, Sumeril, Somahan and many more.

 Some of the Summerfield family moved to Ireland, but this topic is not covered in this excerpt.
-Another 117 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Summerfield Settlers in United States in the 19th Century

 - William Summerfield, aged 18, who landed in Massachusetts in 1813

 - James Summerfield, who landed in New York in 1834

 Emigration to Australia